disneystreaming/alloy/docs/serialisation/protobuf.md

 }
 ```

-When one field is annotated with a `@protoIndex`, all fields have to be annotated with it.
-This includes the fields of any structure used within the structure.
+When one member is annotated with a `@protoIndex`, all members have to be annotated with it.
+This includes the members of :

+* structures
+* unions
+* (closed) enumerations

 ##### protoIndex for enumerations

-Enumeration members (whether string or int) can be annotated by `alloy.proto#protoIndex` in smithy to customise the corresponding proto index that should be used
+Members of closed enumerations (whether string or int) can be annotated by `alloy.proto#protoIndex` in smithy to customise the corresponding proto index that should be used
 during serialisation.
 An additional constraint is that when users elect to specify `alloy.proto#protoIndex`, they are required to assign the `0` value to one of the enumeration
 members, as it is a requirement on the protobuf side.

+On the other hand, members of open enumerations MUST NOT be annotated with `alloy.proto#protoIndex`, as open enumerations in Smithy translate to the raw string/int in protobuf,
+allowing for the capture of unknown value regardless of how the target language generates enumerations.

 #### alloy.proto#protoInlinedOneOf